juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 Reboot your workstation before you continue.

-### Install Knife Azurerm
+### Install Knife Azure

+This tutorial assumes that you're using the Azure Resource Manager to interact with your virtual machine.

-Next, install the Knife Azure extension.
+Install the Knife Azure extension.
 This provides Knife with the “Azure Plugin”.

 Run the following command.